Little Elm High School Student Council

 Placing an emphasis on informing the student body on the consequences of alcohol and drugs on not only themselves but also those around them and how such substances are harmful and inadvisable.
 Examples of projects DASH has carried out are the Hurricane Harvey Coin Drive, which helped raise money to supply food and health related items to the victims of the hurricane, and Red Ribbon Week, which raised awareness on drug-related issues and encouraged students to say no to drugs.

-General meetings are held on Thursdays after school in the Lecture Hall, room 1102.
+General meetings are held on the 2nd and 4th Wednesday of every month after school in the Lecture Hall, room 1102.
 Be sure to check your emails and Remind 101 for information regarding meeting dates and times.